dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 17 - Benchmark.md

 ## What is the clever idea of this paper?

 ## How the idea is implemented
 BEHAVIOR-1K comprises a diverse set of activities, scenes, and objects from physical and semantic properties of 1,000 every day activities defined over 50 different scenes over 5,000 objects.
-OMNIGIBSON is built upon Nvidia's Omniverse Phu supports the simulation of these activities with realistic physics with various materials to enable complex interactions with environments.
+OMNIGIBSON is built upon Nvidia's Omniverse PhysX to support the simulation of these activities with realistic physics with various materials to enable complex interactions with environments.

 ##  How is success proved and measured?
 Success is measured through experiments that evaluate reinforcement learning algorithms on several activities within BEHAVIOR-1K by evaluating success rates, efficiency, and sim-to-real gap analysis.